TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ## Installation
 Check the [Releases page](https://github.com/TaleirOfDeynai/wip-ai-dungeon-mods/releases) for a ready-to-use ZIP file.
 Just upload the ZIP file into a scenario with the upload button and spend the next hour or two updating world-info with AID's new, buggy-as-duck World Info Library System.

-After you start your adventure, I recommend running the following commands:
+After you start your adventure, I recommend running the following command:
 * `/context-mode set narrator` will assemble the context sent to the AI so it kind of looks like an audio-book script...
 Kinda?
 You may want to pass it up if you prefer second-person over third-person, but it's the best of the available context modes, in my opinion.
-* `/with-memory summary updates on`, if you enable the Adventure Summary feature in the Edit Adventure menu.
-This will display a message whenever the summary updates, so you can see how badly the AI got it.

 ## Installation 2: Install Harder
 If you want to tweak the scripts, customize the build, or what not, you'll need to do a few additional things.